-- 1. Special use permits;

-- 2. Variances;

-- Appeals from administrative decisions;

-- 4. Appeals in the nature of certiorari of Historic Development Commission decisions granting or denying certificates of appropriateness;

-- 5. Design adjustments;

-- Design alternates; and

-- 7. Appeals from decisions or orders related to minimum housing code standards pursuant to the terms of Section 11.6.11.
+- 1. Special use permits; - 2.
+Variances; - 3.
+Appeals from administrative decisions; and - 4.
+Appeals from decisions or orders related to minimum housing code standards pursuant to the terms of Section 11.6.11.

 Sec.
 10.1.4.
 Historic Development Commission